Regex validate

 - Result: The

-Resultvariable will beTrue, indicating the email format is valid.
+Resultvariable will beTrue, because the email matches the standard format.

 - Inputs: